Click-Through Rate (CTR) vs. Engagement Rate: What's the Difference?

 While Click-Through Rate (CTR) tracks the number of clicks a link receives, Engagement Rate measures the level of user interaction with content — such as likes, comments, shares, or time spent viewing.

 Engaging content is essential for building brand awareness, strengthening customer relationships, and driving conversions.
+This is especially true on channels covered by LinkedIn engagement strategies.
 When users engage, they’re more likely to remember your brand, share it, and become loyal customers.

 For example, imagine you're a social media manager for a fashion brand.
 You post a stunning image of your latest collection on Instagram.
 Engagement Rate reveals how many users interact with that post — through likes, comments, or shares.